 NOTE:

-The discount was applied apportionably across the three items but not on the Freight.
+The discount was applied in equal portions across the three items but not on the Freight.

 The taxable amount was reduced by a total of the discount applied ($20)

 Error Messages

 Understanding and taking appropriate action on error messages is critical to the successful implementation of a custom SDK connector.
 The errors and warnings that result from web service calls will guide the receiver to the most logical problem resolution path.